 - All-Time Hot 100 rank: #39

 - Year: 1998

 Australian duo Savage Garden reworked an older, unreleased song called "Magic Kisses," completely rewriting the chorus, to create its best-known hit "Truly Madly Deeply."
 After a radio station in Dallas added it to its playlist, the song, already popular in Australia, began to take off in America.
 When it reached the #1 position on the Billboard charts in January 1998, it became the first Australian track to hold the position in more than 15 years.

 #16.
 'One Sweet Day' by Mariah Carey and Boyz II Men

 - Year: 1995

-The Mariah Carey and Boyz II Men collaboration “One Sweet Day” broke records when it spent 16 weeks at #1 on the Billboard Hot 100 (the record was broken by Lil Nas X’s song “Old Town Road” in 2019).
-The single was actually a combination of two separate songs: one written by Mariah Carey about the death of David Cole, and one written by Boyz II Men about the death of their road manager Khalil Rountree.
-The songs complimented each other so well that the artists could easily merge them together to create what Rolling Stone dubbed “the best ever musical collaboration.”
+The Mariah Carey and Boyz II Men collaboration "One Sweet Day" broke records when it spent 16 weeks at #1 on the Billboard Hot 100—though the record was broken by Lil Nas X's song "Old Town Road" in 2019.
+The 1995 single was actually a combination of two separate songs: one written by Mariah Carey about the death of David Cole, and one written by Boyz II Men about the death of their road manager Roderick "Khalil" Rountree.
+The songs complemented each other so well that the artists could easily merge them together to create what Rolling Stone dubbed "the best-ever musical collaboration."